cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CHAT.4.1v0.1
 External Chat messaging SHALL be restricted to allowlisted domains only.

-- _Rationale:_ Protects the organization from external risks and helps prevent data leakage outside the organization.
+- _Rationale:_ Allowing external chat messaging in Google Chat to unrestricted domains opens additional avenues for data exfiltration, increasing the risk of data leakage.
+By restricting external chat messaging to allowlisted domains only, the risk of sensitive information being distributed outside the organization without explicit consent and approval is minimized.
 - _Last Modified:_ November 14, 2023

 - MITRE ATT&CK TTP Mapping